charleskamalanand/Serverless_DynamicWebsite/README.md

 # Steps to replicate

   1. Setup DynamoDB

-	**1.1** Create Table UserDetails with below fields with least provisioned capacity **i.** EmailID as String and as a Partition key **ii.** FName as String
+     **1.1** Create Table "UserDetails" with below fields with least provisioned capacity

+		**i.** EmailID as String and as a Partition key

+		**ii.** FName as String

 		**iii.** LName as String

 		**iv.** LastestGreetingTime as String

   2. Create Lambda functions
 	**2.1** Create Nodejs Lambda "ProcesseDetailsDynamoDB_Node_js" for getting details from DynamoDB